REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Experiments

-\paragraph{Choosing VFM layers for compression.} In \autoref{tab:vfm_layer}, we study how the choice of VFM layers fed into the semantic compressor affects generation performance.
-Motivated by \cite{oquab2024dinov}, we compare three configurations of DINOv2-B patch features: (i) using only the last layer (12), (ii) using four intermediate layers (3, 6, 9, 12), and (iii) using the last four layers (9–12).
+\textbf{Choosing VFM layers for compression.} In \autoref{tab:vfm_layer}, we study how the choice of VFM layers fed into the semantic compressor affects generation performance.
+Motivated by \cite{oquab2024dinov}, we compare three configurations of \texttt{DINOv2-B} patch features: (i) using only the last layer (12), (ii) using four intermediate layers (3, 6, 9, 12), and (iii) using the last four layers (9–12).
 In all cases, the compressed features are mapped to 16 channels and fed into the \texttt{SiT-B/2} diffusion model.
 Using only the final layer yields 14.3 FID, while including shallow intermediate layers (i.e., 3 $\&$ 6) degrades performance to 16.9 FID, indicating that early-layer features do not provide useful semantic guidance to the generation.
 In contrast, aggregating the last four layers (9–12) leads to 13.3 FID, suggesting that jointly compressing semantically rich, deeper VFM features provides the most beneficial signal for our framework.
-For more analysis about our compressor, see Appendix.
-Ablations about other loss variants of the compressor can be found in Appendix \autoref{tab:compressor_losses} and more experimentations with different VFMs in \autoref{tab:different_vfm}.
+Ablations about KL regularization of the compressor can be found in Suppl. \autoref{tab:compressor_losses} and utilization of different VFMs in Suppl. \autoref{tab:different_vfm}.